Flexography: Evolution

 Originally, flexographic printing was rudimentary in quality.
 Labels requiring high quality have generally been printed using the offset process until recently.
-Since 1990, great advances have been made to the quality of flexographic printing presses, printing plates, ink systems and printing inks.
+Since 1990, advances have been made to the quality of flexographic printing presses, printing plates, ink systems and printing inks.

 The greatest advances in flexographic printing have been in the area of photopolymer printing plates, including improvements to the plate material and the method of plate creation.

-Digital direct to plate systems have seen a good improvement in the industry recently.
+Digital direct to plate systems have seen an improvement in the industry recently.
 Companies like DuPont, Kodak, XSYS, and Esko have pioneered the latest technologies, with advances in fast washout and the latest screening technology.

 Laser-etched ceramic anilox rolls along with chambered ink systems, have also played a part in the improvement of print quality.
 Full-color picture printing is now possible, and some of the finer presses available today, in combination with a skilled operator, allow quality that rivals the lithographic process.
-One ongoing improvement has been the increasing ability to reproduce highlight tonal values, thereby providing a workaround for the very high dot gain associated with flexographic printing.
+One ongoing improvement has been the increasing ability to reproduce highlight tonal values, providing a workaround for the high dot gain associated with flexographic printing, as well as the inability for the photopolymer material to physically hold small dot features.